German October: Decision in Moscow

 For the leadership in Moscow, the situation in Germany seemed comparable to that in Russia in the summer of 1917.
 The domestic and foreign political crisis in Germany had come to such a head in 1923 that a violent solution from the right or the left was seen as logical.
 For the communists it was clear that either they strike first or they will be preempted by the far-right.
 Radek pleaded for an early strike.
 Internal conflicts among the Soviet leadership also played a role here.
 As a supporter of Trotsky, Radek saw an opportunity to strengthen his position vis-à-vis Zinoviev and Stalin.
 It was hoped that a success in Germany would also have a positive effect on the mood in Russia.
 In September the Comintern finally decided in favor of the German October.
+Simultaneously, they also approved of a similar revolt and coup in Bulgaria, which unfolded as the September Uprising.
 On November 9, 1923, exactly five years after the German November Revolution of 1918, according to Trotsky's plans, the communist revolutionaries would launch their coup.

+According to Russian historian Vadim Rogovin, the leadership of the German Communist party had requested that Moscow send Leon Trotsky to Germany to direct the 1923 insurrection.
+However, this proposal was rejected by the Politburo which was controlled by Stalin, Zinoviev and Kamenev who decided to send a commission of lower-ranking Russian Communist party members.